kind3r/electra-esp32-analog/README.md

 - Test power usage

 Long term:
-- Look into using 2xAAA batteries for power, if they can fit in the intercom case
 - Look into coin cell powering using CR2450 + supercap
 - Look into using BLE for communication (downside is this would require a gateway)